imheavi/alphaver-v2/videos/video-collection.md

 The player then trolls us. _:)_

 The video then cuts to a phone _(?)_ camera, looking at a computer screen, which shows the perspective of a recruitment _(?)_ player, which has been watching the two players.

+## Notes
+It's worthy of mentioning that in Video 6, the person recording has several lost media items, the ones I could idenify are:

+**
+JoJo's Bizzare Adventure: Phantom Blood, a movie that only showed once in Japan

+Copeland's now-found Herobrine Minecraft stream

+Mario 128, a dropped sequel to Mario 64

+Sonic X-Treme, an unreleased Sega game

+Some sort of N64 Disc Drive(?) game